-The Penn State Biomedical Sciences PhD Program, with its options in Biochemistry and Molecular Genetics, Translational Therapeutics, Cellular and Integrative Physiology, and Virology and Immunology, is a nationally and internationally recognized interdisciplinary graduate program that provides students curricular and research training with a unique focus on human health and disease.
+The Penn State Biomedical Sciences PhD Program – with its options in Biochemistry, Genetics and Genomics, Cancer Biology, Cellular and Integrative Physiology, Translational Therapeutics, and Virology and Immunology – is a nationally and internationally recognized interdisciplinary graduate program that provides students curricular and research training with a unique focus on human health and disease.

 Students receive rigorous training that provides the skills necessary to be leaders in biomedical research and other endeavors including business, education, law, journalism, and public policy.

 Students in the program have the ability to choose among six curricular tracks, and there is extensive flexibility to tailor curriculum and dissertation research to each individual student’s interests.
 With the research emphasis of the program, students also participate in research rotations in at least three laboratories during the first year.

 These experiences provide students the opportunity to experience a range of research approaches and interests prior to choosing the laboratory for their dissertation research.